Darshika016/Flipkart-Mobile-Data-Scraping/README.md

-# 📱 Flipkart Mobile Data Scraping using Selenium
+# 📱 Flipkart Mobile Data Scraping using BeautifulSoup

 ## 🔍 Overview
 This project focuses on extracting mobile phone data from [Flipkart.com](https://www.flipkart.com) using Python automation with Selenium.
 The goal is to collect product details such as name, price, rating, and specifications to enable market analysis or comparison.